Skip to main content

-Diversity, Equity and Inclusion in Graduate Medical Education at CHOP
+Inclusion, Belonging & Equity in Graduate Medical Education

 Children’s Hospital of Philadelphia (CHOP) is committed to inclusion and diversity, recognizing that these are critical for creating an equitable and breakthrough experience for every patient, family, employee and member of the communities we serve.
-Ensuring that diversity, equity and inclusion are within the fabric of our training programs and embedded in medical education is a priority for our institution.
+Ensuring that inclusion, belonging, and equity are within the fabric of our training programs and embedded in medical education is a priority for our institution.

-In our ongoing work to have a physician workforce that represents diverse backgrounds and identities, Graduate Medical Education at CHOP focuses on creating a supportive environment for all our residents and fellows.
-Through initiatives in education, recruitment and outreach, our hope is that as our trainees get world-class clinical and research training, they also grow as physicians who represent the values of CHOP and reflect the diversity of our patient population.
+In our ongoing work to have a physician workforce that reflects a diversity of backgrounds, experiences, and perspectives, Graduate Medical Education at CHOP focuses on creating a supportive environment for all our residents and fellows.
+Through initiatives in education, recruitment, career development, and outreach, our hope is that as our trainees get world-class clinical and research training, they also grow as physicians who represent the values of CHOP and provide culturally responsive care to our patients and families.

 Community of support for trainees